 - Hold your crab claw by the pincer and dip into a delicious sauce — we’d recommend homemade mustard sauce.

 - Dig in!

-When Is the Best Time to Buy Stone Crab?
+When Is the Best Time To Buy Stone Crab?

 As we mentioned in our introduction, it’s stone crab season as we write this.
 Stone crab season starts in October and runs until May.

 It’s important to understand and know about the Florida Fish and Wildlife Conservation Commission (FWC) rules.
-Crabs allowed to be caught and harvested this year have to have larger claws than last year.
+Crabs allowed to be caught and harvested must have larger claws than in previous years.
 To be exact, they need to be an eighth of an inch bigger.
 It sounds like nothing in terms of eating them, but it’s all in an effort to trap more sustainably.

 The change means many crabs that would have been harvested in previous years will no longer be allowed for harvesting.
 This means these crabs will be allowed to grow for an additional season, giving larger and better claws the following year.